 The seven steps in Phase 2 are summarized below:

 Step 2.1 introduces the “six-factor” formula that is used to quantify the risk significance of the finding and calculates a bounding estimate of the ∆CDF based on the Duration Factor (DF) and conservative values for the five remaining factors.
 These remaining factors are the Fire Ignition Frequency (FIF) and applicable Adjustment Factors (AF), Conditional Core Damage Probability (CCDP), Severity Factor (SF), and Non-Suppression Probability (NSP).
 The six-factor formula quantifies the DCDF as the sum of the risk contributions of all fire scenarios that need to be evaluated for a given finding.
-However, the bounding DCDF estimate obtained in this step is based on the , and bounding area-wide values for all other factors.
+However, the bounding DCDF estimate obtained in this step is based on the DF, and bounding area-wide values for all other factors.

 Step 2.2 defines discrete stages of fire growth and damage, referred to as Fire Damage States (FDSs), and identifies credible fire scenarios that may need to be considered in the Phase 2 assessment.
 This step also collects detailed information about the ignition sources, secondary combustibles, equipment and/or cable targets, etc. involved in these scenarios.
 Each scenario is uniquely defined by the ignition source that starts the fire and the extent of the damage caused by the fire.